 Graduating with a degree in international business will give you the foundation for a career that can cross any sector, industry or location.
 Our graduates can be found working in the private, public, or third (voluntary) sector – and in industries as diverse as aerospace and defence, beverages, construction, health, management consultancy, pharmaceutical, retail, telecoms, travel and leisure.

 Alternatively, you could choose to continue your studies at postgraduate level.
 We offer a variety of business Masters courses, including our ever-popular MBA, MSc Management or MSc International Business.

 We'll assess your work in a variety of ways including exams, coursework, essays and activity-based assignments.
 Expect, for example, problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our learning management system (Canvas).